qwerty1423/no-autopilot-mod/README.md

 4. Place the extracted `no-autopilot-mod` folder into your `BepInEx/plugins/` folder.
 5. Run the game again to generate the config file (for the mod).
 The mod should work at this point.

-folder structure after install (the names and locations are wrong now, but just imagine a `no-autopilot-mod` folder in `plugins`):
+folder structure after install (the names and locations are wrong now, but just imagine a `no-autopilot-mod` folder in `plugins`)

 ![no-folder-structure](https://github.com/user-attachments/assets/ff161a5b-676d-48eb-9eac-944afdeedb6c)